Stephen Lewis

-Stephen Henry Lewis (born November 11, 1937) is a Canadian politician, public speaker, broadcaster, and diplomat.
-He was the Canadian ambassador to the United Nations in the 1980s and was the leader of the social democratic Ontario New Democratic Party for most of the 1970s, including a period as Leader of the Opposition in Ontario.
+Stephen Henry Lewis (November 11, 1937 – March 31, 2026) was a Canadian politician, public speaker, broadcaster and diplomat who served as leader of the Ontario New Democratic Party (ONDP) from 1970 to 1978.
+Elected to the Legislative Assembly of Ontario in 1963 at the age of 26, he became the province's leader of the Official Opposition in 1975.
+He later served as the Canadian ambassador to the United Nations from 1984 to 1988.

-During many of those years as Ontario NDP leader, his father David Lewis was simultaneously the leader of the federal New Democratic Party.
-After politics, he became a broadcaster on both CBC Radio and Toronto's Citytv.
-In the mid-1980s, he was appointed as Canada's United Nations ambassador, by Progressive Conservative Prime Minister Brian Mulroney.
-He quit in 1988 and worked at various United Nations agencies during the 1990s.
-In the 2000s, he served a term as the United Nations' special envoy for HIV/AIDS in Africa.
-In 2003, he gained investiture into the Order of Canada.
-He was also a distinguished visiting professor at Ryerson University (now Toronto Metropolitan University).
+His father, David Lewis, was the leader of the federal New Democratic Party (NDP) during much of the time that Stephen was leader of the provincial party.
+As member of Provincial Parliament (MPP) for Scarborough West, Lewis led the Ontario NDP into Official Opposition for its first time in over 25 years in the 1975 general election.
+After politics, he became a broadcaster on CBC Radio and on Toronto's Citytv.
+In the mid-1980s, he was appointed as Canada's United Nations ambassador by Progressive Conservative Prime Minister Brian Mulroney.
+He resigned as ambassador in 1988 and worked at various United Nations agencies during the 1990s and the 2000s decade, including as the inaugural United Nations special envoy for HIV/AIDS in Africa.
+His son Avi Lewis won the 2026 New Democratic Party leadership election two days before Stephen Lewis died.

 Early life and education

 Lewis was born in Ottawa, Ontario, on November 11, 1937, to Sophie Lewis (née Carson) and David Lewis.
+He was the grandson of Morris Lewis (1888–1950), a Polish-Jewish activist of the Jewish Bund in Russia and the Jewish Labour Committee in Montreal.
 His parents gave him the Hebrew name "Sholem", a Yiddish derivation of the Hebrew word shalom, which means peace, because he was born on Armistice Day.
 From the time he was born, and through his early childhood, his father was the national secretary of the Co-operative Commonwealth Federation (CCF), the predecessor party to the NDP.
 When his family moved to Toronto in 1950, he attended secondary school first at Toronto's Oakwood Collegiate Institute, and then his final three years of high school at Harbord Collegiate Institute.

-In 1956, he entered the University of Toronto (UofT) where he became a member of the Hart House debating committee, and on 14 November 1957, debated the senator and future American president, John F. Kennedy, on the question, "Has the United States failed in its responsibilities as a world leader?"
+In 1956, he entered University College at the University of Toronto (U of T) where he became a member of the Hart House debating committee, and on November 14, 1957, debated the senator and future American president, John F. Kennedy, on the question, "Has the United States failed in its responsibilities as a world leader?"
 The Senator narrowly beat the Hart House team 204–194.
 Lewis's performance was considered the highlight of the event, while Kennedy's was flat according to many members in the audience like John Brewin.
-He spent his third year of university at the University of British Columbia (UBC) before spending his final undergraduate year back at UofT, where he failed to write his final examinations.
-He went to law school twice in the early 1960s, dropping out of both UofT and UBC's programs.
+He spent his third year of university at the University of British Columbia (UBC) before spending his final undergraduate year back at U of T, where he failed to write his final examinations.
+He went to law school twice in the early 1960s, dropping out of both U of T's and UBC's programs.